shivamkumarsingh114/Kalman-And-Particle-Filter/README.md

 kalman.py will track a ball in 10m* 10m* 10m 3-D space</br>
 kalman-gui.py will use mouse as an object and track it's movement</br>
-condensation.py will use condensation algorithm to will use mouse as an object and track it's movement
+condensation.py will use condensation algorithm to will use mouse as an object and track it's movement condensation_live.py will use condensation algorithm, you can either use live camera(if you don't give any CLI argument) or you can give a video as input.

 <b>Installation Guide</b>
 1. Clone the repo<br>